Kelvin Grove, Queensland: History

 In August 1914, 46 subdivided allotments of "Bancroft Park Estate" were advertised to be auctioned by Isles Love & Co.
 A map advertising the auction states the estate was fronting the Kelvin Grove tram line and easy walking distance of town.
-This property was situated at the Three Mile Bridge, on the Kelvin Grove tram line and waswell known as the former residence of the late Dr Bancroft.
+This property was situated at the Three Mile Bridge, on the Kelvin Grove tram line and was well known as the former residence of the late Dr Bancroft.

 Kelvin Grove State High School opened on 23 January 1961.
 Kelvin Grove State High School was on the eastern corner of L'Estrange Terrace and Victoria Park Road (27.4496°S 153.0129°E) across the Victoria Park Road from Kelvin Grove State School.
 In January 2002, Kelvin Grove State School and Kelvin Grove State High School merged to become Kelvin Grove State College.
 Kelvin Grove State High School's website was archived.
 The section of Victoria Park Road between the two former schools was closed to create a single site and Tank Street was renamed to become part of Victoria Park Road.

+The 1976 Spring Hill shooting came to a conclusion near Victoria Park Road and Rochester Terrace where multiple hostages were rescued and murderer William Robert Wilson was taken into custody.

 Following the closure of the Gona Barracks in 1998, the 7 ha site was used as the basis of an urban renewal program resulting in the Kelvin Grove Urban Village which integrates the Kelvin Grove campus of Queensland University of Technology with residential and commercial buildings.
 The Kelvin Grove Urban Village was officially opened by Queensland Premier Peter Beattie on 24 November 2003.

 Queensland Academy for Creative Industries opened in 2007.